 Immunization is a proven tool for controlling and eliminating life-threatening infectious diseases and is estimated to avert between 2 and 3 million deaths each year.
 It is one of the most cost-effective health investments, with proven strategies that make it accessible to even the most hard-to-reach and vulnerable populations.
+In 2020 the Health Department administered more influenza vaccinations that ever.
+In 2020 we prepared for the arrival of vaccine developed to combat COVID-19, in 2020 the Health Department will coordinate the vaccination of hopefully more than 50% of the county residents that will seek vaccination against COVID-19.

 Diseases that were once commonplace and extremely devastating are now well controlled.
-However we cannot believe that they are permanently gone from the earth.
+However, we cannot believe that they are permanently gone from the earth.
 Measles, mumps, rubella, polio, tetanus, small pox, chicken pox, meningitis, influenza, pneumonia, hepatitis, shingles are only a few of the most common diseases that we work to prevent through proper vaccination.
 In Cowley County the Health Department leads the call for preventing diseases through immunizations.
-We work diligently to insure that all possible modern vaccines are made available to residents of Cowley County without having to seek them in other cities.
+We work diligently to ensure that all possible modern vaccines are made available to residents of Cowley County without having to seek them in other cities.
 We maintain the highest standing for professionalism and compliance with all vaccination and medical guidelines.
 We are proud to host numerous onsite public immunization events each year to raise public awareness and make being vaccinated and being healthy easier.
 We work with private physicians to provide immunizations that they may be unable to provide.

-During 2019 we provided:
+During 2020 we provided:

-- 5400+ doses of vaccine to combat childhood disease - 1800+ doses of vaccine for all known diseases not pediatric - 2000+ doses of Influenza specific vaccine
+- 5600+ doses of vaccine to combat childhood disease - 2100+ doses of vaccine for all known diseases not pediatric - 2750+ doses of Influenza specific vaccine\ (record number for influenza)